- Garden / Landscaping / Patio — 208

-A hot sunny day is the perfect time to hop into the pool.
+A hot sunny day is a perfect time to hop into the pool.
 Though the weather is amazing for enjoying the water, many hours of super-hot sunshine can deplete the chlorine much faster.
 So on long hot days it is a good idea to check chlorine levels.

 Additionally, if your pool has seen long hours of use on hotter than normal days, there is more bodily liquids and oils in the pool water.
 Pools that have heavier usage require more chemicals to keep them in balance.
 In the event of several hot days in a row, the pool water also evaporates at a much quicker rate, so water may need to be added to the pool.

 Quicker algae growth is also a concern in warmer weather.
 So, after a long hot day it is best to check the chemical balance and especially the chlorine levels in order to keep enjoying crystal clean (not algae green) pool water ready to take on lots of use.

 It doesn’t happen very often in Arizona and the dryer states, but this year has shown that anything is possible.
 In times of super cold weather where temps hit below freezing it is best to keep the water circulating through the pipes to avoid any frozen water blockage and the possibility of burst pipes.
 This will make it easier to open the pool back up when the weather warms up.

 So, when the weather is more extreme than usual, make sure to give your pool some extra care and attention.
 A professional pool care specialist can help you to keep your pool balanced at all times.